str

 keep together things that belong together, e.g. multiple codepoints that

 together form a flag emoji.
-Strings can be added with the +
+Strings can be added with the + operator,

 joined together and multiplied with integers.